 2.4.1.
-Public Reporting
+Citizen Reporting Tools

-The City has implemented a citizen reporting tool for the general public to provide suggestions and/or to report incidents that may potentially impact the MS4.
-A citizen can report an issue of concern, nuisance, or request maintenance by visiting: http://prattvilleal.gov/helpdesk/citizen-helpdesk.html.
-This reports citizen complaints through the City's online portal and distributes requests to associated Departments automatically.
+The City has implemented various citizen reporting tools and hotlines for the public to provide suggestions and/or report incidents that may potentially impact the MS4.
+A citizen can report an issue of concern by using one of the following: